carlossless/sinowealth-kb-tool/README.md

 ### Reading

-⚠️ A read operation will set an LJMP opcode at `0xeffb` if it's not already present there.
+⚠️ A read operation will set an LJMP (0x02) opcode at address `0xeffb` if it's not already present there.

 ⚠️ When reading, the ISP bootloader redirects values in `0x0001-0x0002` to `0xeffc-0xeffd`.
-Knowing this, the tool attempts to fix up the read payload and place the values in the same places where they actually reside in flash.
+The produced payload will be different from how memory is stored in flash.

 ```sh
 # reads firmware excluding isp bootloader